The situation of the self is infinitely sterile and this is why it always has to be entertaining itself with nonsensical trivialities!

 Almost always, then answer that come back is that I am not that curious after all.
 The answer is that I want to take the blue pill, and quick!
 Almost always, my allegiance proves to be to the world of mere hollow entertainment, to the world of empty ‘nominal designations’.
 I want to return to the world of surface-level appearances, infinitely sterile as it may be.
 And the thing is, just as soon as I return to this world I will forget that I ever made such a decision!
 Not only do I instantly forget that I have made it, the decision is so quick and so automatic that I don’t even notice myself making it either.
 This is therefore the decision that we make for ourselves without even knowing that we are making a decision.
 We can’t allow ourselves to know that we have made (or that we are making) that decision – that knowledge would not be safe!
 ‘Forgetting’ is the rule in the world of surface-level appearances.

 So what happens, when we make this decision that we don’t let ourselves know about is that we are condemning ourselves to a life of mere empty entertainment!
 This is what lies in store for us.
 Empty entertainment is going to be the beginning and the end of everything that happens to us from now on.
 This is what’s on the menu.
 And if we were to be a bit slow on the uptake and ask what this ‘life of empty entertainment’ is all about, the answer would have to be that it’s not about anything.
 It’s empty!
 Of course it doesn’t let on that it’s empty – there is always the superficial impression of something going on, but what’s going on really is nothing.
-As Shakespeare says, “It is a tale told by an idiot, full of sound and fury, signifying nothing”.
+As Shakespeare says in the well-known (but little understood) quote, “Life is a tale told by an idiot, full of sound and fury, signifying nothing”.

 Empty entertainment is only ever going to be empty entertainment, no matter how much of it we endure.
 We can’t really expect any more out of it.
 As far as ‘expecting something out of it’ is concerned, we’re going in the wrong direction entirely.
 We’re heading down a dead-end.
 We’re backing the wrong horse.
 And yet we’re a long, long way from seeing this – we couldn’t be further away.
 As far as we’re concerned, the horse still might come in, for all that it’s got no legs!
 As far as we’re concerned, some of the empty entertainment might not be empty entertainment – there might be something genuinely significant there mixed in with it!
 It’s as if we were in a shop, the shelves of which are stacked with cheap and tawdry garbage, worthless plastic trash of one sort or another.
 Instead of walking out and saving our money, we peruse the shelves, one item after another catching our attention.
 We are convinced that there is something of value to be had there if only we could find it and this groundless conviction gives us the motivation to keep on looking.
 If we were able to see – at one glance – that its all trash, that the shop we’re in sells nothing but trash, then this would be equivalent to seeing what Milarepa calls the ‘vacancy’ of samsara.
 If we don’t see it, then we’re stuck in samsara.
 If we don’t see it then we’re left sifting through all that endless empty entertainment waiting for the nugget of gold that just isn’t there…